James Hampden Robb (1846-1911)

 J. Hampden Robb, Merchant Banker & New York State Senator

 He was born at Philadelphia and was educated in Europe and at Harvard (1866).
 Settling in New York City, he was a merchant banker and became a Member of the New York State Senate and General Assembly.
 He was Commissioner of the Niagara Falls Reservation; Commissioner & President of the Department of Parks, New York City; and, Vice-President of the Union Club.
 He belonged to the Southern, Geographical, Historical, Art, Sculpture & Archaeology Societies.
-He lived between his Stanford White-designed mansion at 23 Park Avenue (see images) and "The Dolphins" at Southampton, L.I.
-He married Cornelia, daughter of Nathaniel Thayer and they were the parents of five children (listed), although only three survived them.
+He lived between two houses designed by Stanford White: 23 Park Avenue (see images), N.Y.C., and "The Dolphins" at Southampton, L.I.
+In 1868, he married Cornelia, daughter of Nathaniel Thayer and they were the parents of 5-children (listed), but only three survived them.